portxchange/developer-documentation/key-management.md

 ## Creating API keys

-To create an API Key, a Developer has to open the Developer Portal.
+To create an API Key, a developer has to open the Developer Portal.

 1. Navigate to the block named `Create API key`
 1. Enter the API Key name.
 It must be unique and can contain any alphanumeric characters, as well as symbols.